FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata

 \subsection{FlexFringe's parameters}

-FlexFringe is build to offer flexibility in the type of merging strategy a user wants to apply.
+FlexFringe is built to offer flexibility in the type of merging strategy a user wants to apply.
 Every dataset is different and can use a different way to perform the basic state-merging algorithm.
-The core red-blue state-merging functionality cannot be changed.
-Thus, FlexFringe can only learn deterministic automata.
-Many parameters can be used to change the way this framework is applied.
+The core red-blue state-merging functionality (Algorithm~\ref{alg:red_blue}) cannot be changed.
+However, many parameters can be used to change how this framework is applied.
 We list the most important ones in Table~\ref{tab:parameters}.
-These are discussed in more detail in different sections in this paper.}
+These are discussed in more detail in different sections of this paper.